 If you’ve ever read the tiny print on the side of lipstick packaging, and you don’t have a chemistry degree, you’ve probably felt your eyes glaze over at the list of chemicals.
 Are these ingredients safe and eco-friendly, or downright toxic to you and the environment?
 As always, it’s a mixed bag for conventional cosmetics.

-These days, I’m far more likely to pout about the greenwashing afoot in the cosmetics industry than to actually use lipstick to create the perfect pout.
-But, as with so many things for LeafScore, my research into this topic has me excited about lipstick again!
-Why?
-Because I found some gorgeous, truly non-toxic natural lipsticks from super sustainable, eco-friendly, safety-minded folks.
+These days, I’m far more likely to pout about greenwashing in the cosmetics industry than to use lipstick to create the perfect pout.
+Researching this topic does have me excited about lipstick again though.
+That’s because there are some gorgeous, truly non-toxic, natural lipsticks available from super sustainable, eco-friendly companies.

 Most conventional lipsticks contain petroleum-derived chemicals, potentially toxic FD&C and lake dyes, synthetic ‘fragrance’ and preservatives, and other ingredients that may have adverse health effects.
 Indeed, the US Food and Drug Administration bans certain ingredients from use in lip products because of the increased risk of ingestion compared to, say, an eyeshadow or blush.

-Let’s quickly go through some of the key chemicals to watch out for in lipsticks and how to spot them.
+Here are some of the other chemicals to watch out for in lipsticks and how to spot them.

 Talc